kthys/anki-japanese-examples/README.md

 ### Initial Setup

 1. Open the plugin's configuration in the addon manager.
-2. Define the names of the fields used for your Japanese examples and translated examples.
+2. Define the names of the fields used for your Japanese examples, translated examples, and audio recordings.
 3. Restart Anki to apply these settings.

 ### Adding Examples Manually